 Dr. Brusch indicated to Sheila Snow in a telephone conversation in 1980 that he did not know the formula.
 This occurred two years after Rene Caisse died.1

 *Rene Caisse's best friend was Mary McPherson, the only person that Rene allowed to make Essiac tea for her cancer patients.
-On December 23rd, 1994, Mary McPherson recorded a sworn affidavit the revealed officially for the first time what the true Essiac tea formula and recipe was in order to settle the controversies over the true Essiac formula.
-This was the final Essiac formula that Rene Caisse had developed after fifty years of research with laboratory mice and and real cancer patients in her Bracebridge cancer clinic.
+On December 23rd, 1994, Mary McPherson recorded a sworn affidavit that revealed officially for the first time what the true Essiac tea formula and recipe was in order to settle the controversies over the true Essiac formula.
+This was the final Essiac formula that Rene Caisse had developed after fifty years of research with laboratory mice and real cancer patients in her Bracebridge cancer clinic.

 Click here to view the only verifiable and legal documentation of the true Essiac formula that Rene Caisse was using at the end of her life.